joelerikanders/pspgp/readme.md

 # Predict Student Performance from Game Play Solution
-This is the 4th place solution for the Kaggle competition [Predict Student Performance from Game Play](https://www.kaggle.com/competitions/predict-student-performance-from-game-play).
-Below you can find a outline of how to reproduce my solution, which is described in more detail in [this](https://www.kaggle.com/competitions/predict-student-performance-from-game-play/discussion/420349) post.
+This is the 4th place solution for the Kaggle competition [Predict Student Performance from Game Play](https://www.kaggle.com/competitions/predict-student-performance-from-game-play), which is described in more detail in [this](https://www.kaggle.com/competitions/predict-student-performance-from-game-play/discussion/420349) post.
+Below you can find a outline of how to reproduce it.

 ## Contents
 - `models` : the trained models